WiFi, internet and photocopiers

 All Moreland libraries have computers with internet access which can be used by library members to look at the web, check email or to do word processing.
 Visit join the library to become a library member.

-To book a computer, call your local library and provide your membership number.
-You can also make your next booking while you are at the library using the library catalogue computer.
+To book a computer, call any Moreland library and provide your membership number.
+You can also make your next booking while you are at the library via the library catalogue computer.
 Staff can help you with this.

-It is free to use a library computer, which you can use for a maximum of two hours a day.
-Printing from the internet is 20 cents for a single-sided A4 page.
+It is free to use a library computer.
+You can use a computer for a maximum of two hours a day.

 Computers have Microsoft Office 2013, Firefox internet browser, Adobe Reader and webcams.
 WiFi printing is available.